BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-where-did-the-universe-come-from.md

   <img  style="width: 75%;" src="https://bradleyculley.github.io/images/scope_time.jpg" />
 </div>
 <div align="center">
-Me in the '90s
+Me in the 1990s
 </div>

 <br/>
 <p>
 I read this book in late 2010/early 2011.
-It for a course I took at Williams College: "ASTR 420 - Observational Cosmology: Observing and Modeling the Universe".
+It was a textbook a course I took at Williams College: "ASTR 420 - Observational Cosmology: Observing and Modeling the Universe".
 I bought the book before the course started to get a head start on things.
-I definitely didn't understand most of what was going on, but it was a good read.
+I didn't understand all of what was going on, but it was a good read.
 </p>

 <p>